Vbrites/macos12.0-cis-compliance/README.md

    ```

 3. **Build from Source** (optional):
-   If you want to build the binary yourself:
+   If you want to build the binary yourself, from the "macos12.0-cis-compliance" folder, run:
    ```bash
    cargo build --release
    ```